Spatially Indirect Exciton Condensation in Two-Dimensional Strongly Correlated Semimetals

-Our theoretical investigation of the bilayer Hubbard model on a triangular lattice is carried out by the Cellular Dynamical Mean-Field Theory, a cluster extension of DMFT ~\cite{RevModPhys.68.13} designed to incorporate non-local spatial correlations.
+Our theoretical investigation of the bilayer Hubbard model on a triangular lattice is carried out by the Cellular Dynamical Mean-Field Theory, a cluster extension of CDMFT ~\cite{RevModPhys.68.13} designed to incorporate non-local spatial correlations.
 In this framework, the lattice problem is mapped onto an effective quantum impurity model for a small cluster, which is then solved self-consistently within a dynamical bath that represents the rest of the lattice degrees of freedom.
 Here we typically use a two-site effective cluster incorporating $a,b$ orbitals within a unit cell.
 The effective cluster problem is solved using the continuous-time quantum Monte Carlo method (CTQMC)\cite{SETH2016274,Parcollet_2015}.
-Our simulations typically accumulate $10^9$ Monte Carlo sweeps in each DMFT loop.
+Our simulations typically accumulate $10^9$ Monte Carlo sweeps in each CDMFT loop.
+Additional details on the numerical method can be found in the Supplementary Information.

 \textit{Result -} The onset of the excitonic condensation phase can be identified by the divergence of the uniform excitonic pairing susceptibility $\chi$, which can be defined as,